Welcome to the Next Steps for admitted students in accelerated degree completion programs!

 Advising and Registration

 All students in an accelerated program must meet with an academic advisor to select their courses.
-After May 1, 2014, you may call the School for Professional Studies to set up an appointment at (630) 617-3300.
+Please make sure to call the School for Professional Studies to set up an appointment at (630) 617-3300.

 Required Student Health Record Form

 Students born after 1956 are required to complete the Student Health Record form.
 Please return the completed form to the Wellness Center prior to your first day of class.

 Note: Beginning August 15, 2015, an initial payment of 20% of the total charges (minus any scholarship, grants and loans which have been formally awarded and accepted) for the Fall 2015 term will need to be submitted to the Student Financial Services Office.
 Students registering on or after August 15, 2015 will need to pay 20% of the total tuition and fees before registering for courses.